 All you have to do is download the firmware and load it on the router via its web user interface, just like the firmware update process of any standard router.

-The following are the detailed steps to flash a Merlin firmware file on an Asus router manually.
+The following are the detailed steps to flash a Merlin or stock firmware file on an Asus router manually.
 I used an RT-AC88U unit, but you can apply them to flashing any other model using stock or Merlin.

 1. Download the (Merlin) firmware for your router